 “Within many languages, including Amazonian Quechua, Tibetan, Aramaic, Latin, Greek, Hawaiian and others, the word for “breath” is the same word that is used to describe life, spirit, and soul.”

-In this breath journey you will be led through a deeply transformative circular breathing exercise combined with powerful music.
-The journey will end with a guided moving meditation and mandala work.
-Most people describe their experience in a breath journey as life changing.
+In this breath journey, you will be led through a deeply transformative circular breathing exercise combined with powerful music.
+Most people describe their experience in a breath journey as life-changing.

 Breathwork itself has been used for thousands of years for many reasons.
 Here are just a few: